Car Accident Lawyer in Gainesville, FL

 - Injuries that result in significant scarring and disfigurement.

 Car Accidents Can Affect Every Facet of Your Life

 Car accidents impact every facet of your life, including:

 - Finances: The individual is incurring medical expenses while also missing work because of the injury and facing other costs, such as the cost of repairing or replacing the vehicle they were using when the accident occurred.

 - At work: Car accident injuries often result in permanent disabilities that can impact the sufferer’s ability to earn in the same capacity as they did before the accident.

-- In society: Individuals who suffer serious injuries often not only endure a loss of productivity in the workplace but a loss of position in society.
+- In society: Individuals who suffer serious injuries often endure not only a loss of productivity in the workplace but also a loss of position in society.